 Building a marketing reporting stack

 We work with thousands of marketers worldwide.
-In 2018 we are observing a new trend.
+Recently we have been observing a new trend.
 Marketers are increasingly building a sophisticated reporting stack to replace siloed reporting tools and spreadsheets.
-In 2017 we started to see large organizations do this.
+First we started to see large organizations do this.
 But now we are seeing companies with annual advertising budgets starting at $1 million building these reporting solutions.
 There are a number of drivers behind this:

 - Marketing is increasingly becoming measurable with 50% of all marketing being digital by 2021 as reported by eMarketer.
 If you measure correctly you can make much better decisions, acquire more customers and drive significant growth in your business.
 But you need to have the right reporting tools in place to do this.
 Smart marketers have realized this and are taking action.

 - General purpose visualization tools are becoming available to a mass market.
 This has been a trend over the past couple of years with the big business intelligence companies moving to cloud offerings with per seat pricing.
 The end of 2017 saw an acceleration of this trend with Google offering Data Studio for free which resulted in a large uptake among marketers.